-Zoos deal with living creatures.
-We work with an incredible variety of animals, from one-celled creatures to elephants.
+The many committed people at zoos care deeply about animals, working with an incredible variety of species, from one-celled creatures to elephants.
 Our research on behavior, reproductive biology, nutrition, animal health and genetics is valuable to wildlife managers, field researchers and other scientists.

 For example, the Saint Louis Zoo has been doing a mother/infant bonding study with antelope and other hoofed animals at Red Rocks for 14 years.
 The data we've gathered — how often and when a species typically nurses, who initiates nursing, proximity, grooming, nuzzling — has provided information to field researchers that would be hard to come by otherwise.

 Zoo professionals are experts on breeding small populations of endangered species.
 That knowledge, too, has become valuable to scientists working with wildlife populations.
 Nowadays animals in wild habitats are often found in small, fragmented groups because of agriculture, logging or other human activity.
 No other university, conservation organization or research facility has been working with small population management as long or as well as zoos.